deadc0de6/dotdrop/docs/usage.md

 * import a file/directory to manage (this will copy the files from the filesystem to your `dotpath`): `dotdrop import <somefile>`
 * install the dotfiles (will *copy/link* those from your `dotpath` to the filesystem): `dotdrop install`

-Then if you happen to update the file/directory directly on the filesystem (add new file/dir, edit content, etc) you can use `update` to mirror back those changes in the `dotpath` of dotdrop.
+Then if you happen to update the file/directory directly on the filesystem (add new file/dir, edit content, etc) you can use `update` to mirror back those changes in dotdrop.

 For more advanced uses: